sara-hrad/Lane-detection-rad/README.md

 # Lane_detection
-Personal Project on Lane Detection for Autonomous Driving Vehicles
+Personal Project on Lane Detection for Autonomous Driving Vehicles.

+The accuracy of the trained model is 99.65, and the dice score of 0.8797 is achieved.

 [UNET paper](https://arxiv.org/abs/1505.04597)